dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 s^2=\frac{\sum\left(X_i-\bar{X}\right)^2}{n-1}
 $$

-with sample variance we are trying to get the point estimate of the population parameter which is variance $\sigma^2$.
+with sample variance, we are trying to get the point estimate of the population parameter which is variance $\sigma^2$.

-If we compute this sample variance numerious times and take the expectation of that, in the long learn we are going to get the population variance $\sigma^2$.
+If we compute this sample variance numerous times and take the expectation, in the long learn we are going to get the population variance $\sigma^2$.

 $$